obsidiansystems/obelisk-systemd/module-options.md

 ### `obelisks.<name>.baseUrl :: string`

-Description: Specified the base url path at which the application will be served.
+Description: Specifies the base url path at which the application will be served.

 Default: `"/"`